Multi-view analysis of unregistered medical images using cross-view transformers: Related Work

 Combining features at a global level is common for mammography images, which are difficult to register \cite{Carneiro2017}.
 For example, Bekker et al.~\cite{Bekker2015} combined binary predictions from view-specific classifiers.
 Carneiro et al.~\cite{Carneiro2017} combined feature from view-specific CNN branches after global pooling.
 Wu et al.~\cite{Wu2019} discuss multiple ways to combine views in a single network, all with view-specific convolution branches.
 Similar architectures were proposed elsewhere (e.g., \cite{NasirKhan2019,Sun2019}).

 Other works combine views at a regional level.
 Wang et al.~\cite{Wang2018b} proposed a region-based three-step method: after extracting mass ROIs (regions of interest) from each view, they used a CNN with an attention-driven approach to extract view-specific features from each ROI.
 Finally, the features from both views are combined with additional clinical features by an LSTM-based fusion model.
 Similarly, Ma et al.~\cite{Ma2019} proposed using Faster RCNNs to detect ROIs in each view, which they then converted to feature vectors and combined in a multi-view network.
+Liu et al.~\cite{Liu2020} used a model with bipartite graph convolution to link views based on pseudo landmarks, while satisfying geometric constraints.

 Most similar to our approach is the work by Zhao et al.~\cite{Zhao2020}, who applied a joint attention mechanism that combined two views or two sides (left and right breasts) to produce channel-wise and spatial attention maps that highlight asymmetric regions.
 The outputs of the attention-weighted, view-specific branches are pooled and concatenated to produce a final classification.
 Different from our approach, which transfers feature values between views, Zhao et al.~use cross-view information only to compute cross-view attention weights.

 For chest X-rays, many datasets only include the frontal view, since the lateral view is harder to read, is mostly useful for specific diagnoses, and is sometimes replaced by a CT scan \cite{Hashir2020}.
 Rubin et al.~\cite{Rubin2018} evaluated a model with view-specific convolution branches, global average pooling and a shared fully connected layer, and report that combining frontal and lateral views improved classification performance.
 Recently, Hashir et al.~\cite{Hashir2020} compared several multi-view models on a large chest X-ray dataset, showing that while multi-view data is useful for some diagnosis tasks, the frontal view can be sufficient for others.